 You can start to download album covers in three simple steps that only take 5 minutes.

-free at Amazon to get your devtag (or use mine, see the code below)
+- Register for free at Amazon to get your devtag (or use mine, see the code below)

 - Add a web reference to your Visual Studio project

 - Use a simple method to download the album art

 After you’ve registered to get your devtag, you can add the web service to your Visual Studio project.
 The address of the Amazon web service is http://soap.amazon.com/schemas3/AmazonWebServices.wsdl.
 Be sure to rename the Web reference name to "Amazon" in the dialog below.

 That’s all the groundwork; now just use this simple method to start downloading album covers.